plutus-terminal/plutus-terminal/README.md

 prove defective, you assume the cost of all necessary servicing, repair, or correction.

-By using Plutus Terminal, you acknowledge and agree that:o
+By using Plutus Terminal, you acknowledge and agree that:

 * You understand the risks involved in trading cryptocurrencies.
 * You will not hold the authors or affiliates liable for any financial losses, data breaches, or other damages.